Skagit County profile

 Skagit County, located in northwest Washington, is situated between Whatcom County to the north and Snohomish County to the south.
 The Salish Sea lies to the west and the Cascade Mountains rise to the east.
 The Skagit River runs through the largest population centers of the county.
 Although most of Skagit County is continental, it includes several islands in the Salish Sea.

 Skagit County ranges in elevation from sea level to a high point of 9,114 feet at the non-volcanic peak, Mount Buckner.
 Glacier Peak, located in neighboring Snohomish County, is noted by the U.S. Geologic Survey as one of the most active and explosive of Washington's volcanoes.
-Glacier Peak shaped the geography of the Skagit River valley through tremendous mud and debris flows (lahars) that at times traveled over 100 miles to reach the Salish Sea.
+Glacier Peak shaped the geography of the Skagit River valley through tremendous mud and debris flows (lahars) that at times traveled more than 100 miles to reach the Salish Sea.

 Skagit County is synonymous with the Mount Vernon-Anacortes Metropolitan Statistical Area (MSA) and is part of the Northwest Workforce Development Area.
 Visit the Workforce Training & Education Coordinating Board website for information about the 12 regions.

-Employment situation for April 2025
+Employment situation for August 2025

 Labor force and unemployment

-• The not seasonally adjusted unemployment rate was 4.1% in April 2025, down from 4.7% in March 2025 and 4.5% in April 2024.
+• The not seasonally adjusted unemployment rate was 4.7% in August 2025, up from 4.6% in July and below 5.1% in August 2024.

 Unemployment rate, not seasonally adjusted

-A chart showing the not seasonally adjusted unemployment rate for the United States, Washington and Skagit County from January 2015 to April 2025
+A chart showing the not seasonally adjusted unemployment rate for the United States, Washington and Skagit County from Jan.
+2015 to Aug.
+2025

 Source: Employment Security Department/Labor Market Information and Research Division, Local area unemployment statistics